Addictive Fermented Cucumbers – Totally Easy Recipe

 - Yields: 1 Litre Jar

-4Cover cucumbers with clean grape leaves.
-Add sufficient filtered water to cover the leaves.
+5Cover cucumbers with clean grape leaves.
+Add sufficient of the previously boiled water to cover the leaves.
 Close the jar tightly.

 *The grape leaves contain tannins, which keep the cucumbers crunchy.
 If you don't have grape leaves, you can use horseradish, oak, cherry blackberry, raspberry or black tea leaves instead.